JonathanBuchner/plan/overnight-tieton.md

 ![Full moon header](./img/moon-header.jpg)
 # Tieton Moon Party
+First we are rafting, and then a moon party Saturday night!

 This trip should be a different night than the annual Tieton guide party.
-It's a moon party!
 The full moon is Friday, September 9th and it will be the harvest moon.
+We are celebrating the brightness and it's change to a waning moon.

 Fill out the excel sheet to let us know you are coming and what you may bring: [Tieton Moony Party Excel Sheet](https://buchnerfamilycom.sharepoint.com/:x:/g/EQcmNxh0z2BFuNlQxiF84mAB0azQQEgsMuEITjt2lfktjQ?e=2fNcqu).

-**Still in the planning phase, maybe more to come**
+**Still in the planning phase, more to come**

 ## Dates
 **10/10/22 - 10/11/22**  - Saturday& Sunday